SyedMustafaImam/HPCC-On-VMware-/README.md

 ## **Media And Entertainment**

-HPC is used to edit feature films, render mind-blowing special effects, and stream live events around the world.
+HPC is used to edit feature films, render mind-blowing visual effects, and stream live events around the world.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## **Oil and gas**

-HPC is used to more accurately identify where to drill for new wells and to help boost production from existing wells.
+HPC is used to more accurately identify where to drill for new oil wells and to help boost production from existing oil wells.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## **Artificial Intelligence**

-HPC is used to detect credit card fraud, provide self-guided technical support, reach self-driving vehicles, and improve cancer screening techniques.
+HPC is used to detect credit card fraud, provide self-guided technical support, self-driving vehicles, and improve cancer screening techniques.

 <p align="right">(<a href="#top">back to top</a>)</p>